MoldyMacaroniX/thumbnail.live/_src/pages/privacy-policy.md

 ## localStorage

 This website makes use of a technology called localStorage to save what you input to your browser.
-This data exists solely in your browser and we cannot access it.
-You can clear this data at any time using your browser.
+This data exists solely in your browser and we do not store it on our server.

+You can clear this data at any time with your browser.
 This is usually done by clearing your cookies.

 ## Usage data